florsc/tumorSimulation/README.md

 Visualization runs the simulation once.
 The result can be shown as 3D diagram by running the python_wrapper.py while being in the tumorSimulation folder.

-You can build the relevant targets by:
+You can build the relevant targets in the tumorSimulation folder by:

-cmake --build /home/florian/CLionProjects/tumorSimulation/build --target simulationRun
+cmake --build ./build --target simulationRun

-cmake --build /home/florian/CLionProjects/tumorSimulation/build --target visualizationRun
+cmake --build ./build --target visualizationRun

 Go in the directory and run respectively ./simulationRun or ./visualizationRun to create the data.
 Afterwards you can run the python files.